devops-actions/load-used-actions/README.md

 |PAT|The Personal Access Token to use for the API calls.|

 ## Outputs
-actions: a compressed json string with all the actions used in the workflows in the organization.
+actions-file: path to file containing compressed json string with all the actions used in the workflows in the organization.
 The json is in the format:
 ``` json
 [
     "actionLink": "actions/checkout",